clayne237/clayne237.github.io/_posts/2017-10-16-Confessions-of-a-Horror-Movie-Junkie.md

 title: Confessions of a Horror Movie Junkie
 author: China Layne
 thumbnail: "/assets/halloweenThumb.png"
-tags: [PopCulture]
+tags: [Pop Culture]
 ---
 I can't deny it; I'm a life-long horror movie fan.
 Over the years, I've managed at least to upgrade from slasher flicks to more thoughtful horror movies and avoid the swamp of 'torture porn', but I just can't quit the genre.
 Following are some of the films that I've especially enjoyed.
-The list isn't meant to be definitive in anyway, just a few gems that you might want to check out in the nights leading up to Halloween.
+The list isn't meant to be definitive in anyway and obviously I'm not a film critic.
+So this post just recounts a few movie gems that you might want to check out in the nights leading up to Halloween.

 <h5>Straightforward Genre, Well-Done</h5>
 <img class="left" src="/assets/halloweenThumb.png"> [The Crazies](http://www.imdb.com/title/tt0455407/) (2010) is in the same vein of "societal collapse" as most modern zombie movies (although the "zombies" here are people exposed to a toxin).
 But there's enough focus on the main characters and town pre-collapse to make the town's breakdown actually affecting.